 This spirit recurs throughout PlayTime.
 Maybe the most extreme example of a work that playfully draws our attention to something we take for granted seldom actively consider is Martin Creed’s Work No. 329.
 It is, in short, a room half-full of cheerful, pink party balloons.
 Creed has made a number of variations on the piece with different-colored balloons, but in all cases the impact is immediate and clear—and, I would say, pretty funny.
 And fun: the piece is designed to be walked into and experienced from within itself, by anyone who’s game.

 The artist is known for a deadpan sensibility guided by intentional, rule-like constraints, frequently designed to draw as much meaning as possible from the most mundane objects or gestures.
 The resulting works—confounding to some, no doubt—have included a balled sheet of paper, and an empty room illuminated by timed lights.
-Work No. 329 is an almost child-likes means of raising some pretty serious questions about the nature of art.
+Work No. 329 is an almost child-like means of raising some pretty serious questions about the nature of art.
 Is the raw material here the balloons or, more compellingly, air itself?
 (But only the half in the balloons; the rest of the air presumably remains non-art.)

 Wurm has been doing this since the late 1990s, and on some level the series amounts to a constant reinvention of rules.

-To take this process of playfully challenging our usual habits of perception in another direction, Erwin Wurm’s long-running One Minute Sculpture series converts the artwork from a thing that you look at to thing that you do.
+To take this process of playfully challenging our usual habits of perception in another direction, Erwin Wurm’s long-running One Minute Sculpture series converts the artwork from a thing that you look at to a thing that you do.
 In short, Wurm presents a set of written or drawn instructions, proscribing a particular interaction with a specific object or object at hand; you are meant to follow the instruction, and hold the pose for a sixty seconds.
 You might be instructed to lay on your back in a chair, feet pointed skyward.
 Or stick your legs through a modified table.
 Or take off a shoe and listen to it.
 This is the sculpture.
 Wurm has been doing this since the late 1990s, and on some level the series amounts to a constant reinvention of rules: making the “sculpture” as much a game as a collaborative and ephemeral performance.

 Artists surely know as much as athletes about the pros and cons of playing by rules.
 Mark Bradford’s remarkable 2003 video Practice offers a particularly poetic example.
 It shows the artist, a six-foot-seven-inch African-American man, moving around a basketball court, trying to dribble and make shots … while wearing an antebellum hoop skirt four feet in diameter, made out of a Los Angeles Lakers uniform.